-As future works, we need to develop the selection method of the best sampling function according to the control objects.
-In addition, we need to make sure the effectiveness of the proposed method in various other man-machine systems.
-References:
+As future works, it's need to develop the selection method of the best sampling function according to the control objects and BMI signals.
+In addition, to make sure the effectiveness of the proposed method in various other man-machine systems is need.